kmcphillips/twilio-rails/README.md

   }
 ```

-To inspect the implementation and get further detail, most of the magic happens in [`Twilio::Rails::Phone::Tree`](lib/twilio/rails/phone/tree.rb) and the operations under [`Twilio::Rails::Phone::Twiml`](app/operations/twilio/rails/phone/twiml/) where the DSL is defined and then converted inbot [TwiML](https://www.twilio.com/docs/voice/twiml).
+To inspect the implementation and get further detail, most of the magic happens in [`Twilio::Rails::Phone::Tree`](lib/twilio/rails/phone/tree.rb) and the operations under [`Twilio::Rails::Phone::Twiml`](app/operations/twilio/rails/phone/twiml/) where the DSL is defined and then converted into [TwiML](https://www.twilio.com/docs/voice/twiml).

 ### Make an outgoing phone call